themancalledzac/edens.zac/README.md

 }

 class ImageRow =>
 int length;
 int maxLength;
 Array [Images]

-class SmallVerticalRow extends ImageRow =>
+class SmallVerticalRow extends ImageRow => int length;
-    int length;
 int maxLength = 4;

 // TODO: We need a new different, Mix row. if Small(3star)
 // TODO: contains 1 horizontal and 2 vertical
 // TODO: Do we, when creating, take 1 image out of IMAGE, and into Store(short term storage image bucket)
 // TODO: if we do this, then after adding image, we check if any type of row is able to be built, and THEN build it.
 // TODO: we could have an alternator value (preferLarge==true/false) that prefers a Large row, UNTIL we have gotten one
 // TODO: aka, if(preferLarge) => check large row options first(aka, do we have 1 horizontal, or two vertical)
 // TODO: aka, if(!preferLarge) => check small row opetion first
 // TODO: aka, this means that, we will still get what is available, but should get more variance, or back and forth

+NEW TODO:

+- Home page is awesome, but header and background need to be more abstract
+- Simple clean lines, but maybe all white to contrast images
+    - Easy enough to move it to Darkmode this way as well
+    - Header bar needs more items, needs to be expanded upon.
+    -
+    - Each side ( code, photograph ) both need to have multiple options
+    - MAYBE ( 800 width or less ) we have them simply be dropdowns
+    - Items on current page are indicative of header options
+    - Need a more 'set' group of items, which could include OTHER groups of catalogs(?)
+    - For Photography, a 'Catalog' is a group of like-minded images.
+    - Our Main Items need a name (?) that makes sense for both Photo and Code sides.
+    - Photo Main Items:
+        - Can be a Catalog, i.e. 'Juni', 'Amsterdam', 'Architecture'
+        - Can be a Group of Catalogs, i.e. 'Europe', 'Adventures', Blog
+    - Catalog - This has a lot of potential, but a lot of ways it could be overbearing.
+        - First, we should only be showing 4/5 star images, or images that FIT a vibe.
+        - These need to be FAR more curated, limited to only a handful ( think 10-30 tops )
+        - Need to figure out a way to insert context, dialogue DYNAMICALLY, so that we can have a 'list' of images being added to the page and we are simply inserting relevant stuff where needed.
+            - OR, could be a 5 star 'comment'
+            - OR... our backend 'Catalog' has the ability to order images and text together, i.e. a List<Image, String>?
+        -